graphql/graphiql/README.md

 ### B. Testing/logging TypeScript GraphQL Plugin Features

-1. Go to `vscode-graphql/ts-graphql-plugin`
+1. Clone [ts-graphql-plugin](https://github.com/divyenduz/ts-graphql-plugin) and go to its directory.
 1.  `npm install` and `npm link`
-1. Use `npm link ts-graphql-plugin` in the folder that you have opened to test things in extension host - this is required for development
+1. Use `npm link @divyenduz/ts-graphql-plugin` in the folder that you have opened to test things in extension host - this is required for development
 1. Switch to use workspace typescript - [this is required for development](https://github.com/Microsoft/TypeScript/wiki/Writing-a-Language-Service-Plugin#testing-locally)
 1. To see the logs of TypeScript language service, instructions are [documented here](https://github.com/Microsoft/TypeScript/wiki/Writing-a-Language-Service-Plugin#debugging).
 We need to set `TSS_LOG` environment variable to log to a file (see below) and then open VSCode through command line for it to pick up the `TSS_LOG` exported variable and then we can tail the file.